Aexki/MokshBackendFlow-1/README.md

 # MokshBackendFlow-1

-Steps to initialise the project :
+Steps to initialise and run the project :

 1) Create a virtual environment.
 2) Then install dependency packages from requirements.txt